liferay/liferay-docs/develop/tutorials/articles/plug-sec/build-test-plugin-pacl.markdown

 plugin without getting any Java security exceptions, you can distribute it as an app on Liferay Marketplace.
 You can do so with confidence because you've specified all of the resources it uses in the application's PACL, and possibly its Java Security Policy.
-Therefore, your application satisfies Liferay Portal's Security Manager.
+Your application satisfies Liferay Portal's Security Manager.

-Next, some additional details regarding PACL properties are discussed.
+The next section provides some additional details regarding PACL properties.

-## Portal Access Control List (PACL) Properties
+## Portal Access Control List (PACL) Details

 Liferay Portal's Plugin Security Manager checks all your plugin's API access attempts against the Security Manager properties specified in your plugin's